Afkelly14/Project-6/README.md

 ## API Routes

 USE CRUD
-Create:
+Create: create a new drink
-Read:
+Read: find an existing drink
-Update:
+Update: update the name of a drink
-Delete:
+Delete: deleting an unwanted drink

 Define routes here:

 home: ('/')
 drinks: ('/drinks') will show all drinks in the database
 glass: ('/glass') will show a certain type of glass that is searched
 ingredient: ('/ingredient') will show an ingredient
 id: ('/drinks/:id') will find a drink based on its id

 ## Installations